 The German government conference in Berlin in 2009 and the Swedish Presidency Malmö Conference Conclusions played significant roles in shaping the selection of core areas and indicators for monitoring migrant integration.
-97 By drawing from the CBPs and EU indicators in the EU2020 Strategy, the EU sought to create a unified approach to assess integration progress.
+By drawing from the CBPs and EU indicators in the EU2020 Strategy, the EU sought to create a unified approach to assess integration progress.
 The core areas of integration identified - employment, education, social inclusion, and active citizenship - are fundamental aspects of integration, capturing different dimensions of migrants' successful incorporation into society.
 In each domain, Member States have identified a preliminary set of core indicators characterized by their simplicity, ease of comprehension, and comparability over time.
-Moreover, these indicators are associated with specific desirable outcomes.
-The selection process for these indicators was guided by the availability and reliability of comparable data.
+Moreover, these indicators was guided by the availability and reliability of comparable data.
 In sum, a total of 14 core indicators have been proposed, accompanied by a few additional indicators that Member States deem essential to track, even though comparable data is yet to be fully available.